Here at ControlMonkey, we strive to provide a completely customer-centric Terraform Operations platform for our users, right from the onboarding.

 These drifts pose a security, compliance, and cost risk to your environment.

 Just a few weeks ago we announced our Drift Source capability that helps to investigate who created the drift, but the main challenge we heard from our customers is the time it takes to actually remediate the drift.
+They asked us if we could automate the entire Drift remediation process, and that is exactly what we did.

-Starting today, we are enhancing our Drift Center’s capabilities and providing our users with the ability to remediate against Terraform Drifts, with One-click Drift Remediation
+Starting today, we are enhancing our Drift Center’s capabilities and providing our users with the ability to remediate against Terraform Drifts, with One-click Drift Remediation.

 This means that you can seamlessly resolve Terraform Drifts, directly from the ControlMonkey dashboard, saving your DevOps time and preventing unnecessary risks to your production environment.